 I’m a racist because I have had internal reactions to a small percentage of reporting of the appalling deaths of African-Americans, Syrians and North Africans with, ‘what did they do to deserve it?’ rather than with heartbreak at another life lost.
 What an abhorrent reaction to have, nobody ever ‘deserves it.’

 I’m an Islamophobe because 1 in 1000 times I see a traditionally dressed Muslim man or woman a thought flits across my mind that they mean me harm.
-I don’t believe that 99% of Muslims have violent intentions but somewhere inside of me lies an Islamophobic streak.
+I don’t believe that 99.99% of Muslims have violent intentions any more than 99.99% of any other group do, but somewhere inside of me lies an Islamophobic streak.
 It’s got to go.

 I’m misogynist when I hear one of my female friends preach and 1% of the time the phrase, ‘good speaker for a woman’ enters my brain.
 I don’t believe that men are superior to women at preaching, or anything like it, but the idea is still somewhere within me and every now and then it sneaks out.